qqrm/ChatGPT-Better-Expierience/README.md

 # ChatGPT-Dictation-Auto-Send
-Better expierience like in an mobile app
+Better expierience like in n mobile app